jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-BuckleScript is the primary compiler for Reason.
-It generates readable and fast Javascript, and we can use it to run on either Node or on the browser.
+BuckleScript is also the primary compiler for Reason.
+The Javascript it produces can run either on Node or on the browser.
+We can insert arbitrary Javascript inside our Reaso

 So for the rest of this talk, we're going to be talking about using the Reason syntax for OCaml, with the BuckleScript compiler.